Bry10022/YftoowhyFont/.github/ISSUE_TEMPLATE/feature_request.md

 Please make sure you use proper spelling, grammar, and capitalization so we can read your report.
 Leeway may be given to non-native speakers of English.
 Make sure that your report is written in English.
 If you do not speak or write English, please use a translator (like Google or Bing Translate).

+The hard limit for the number of characters to add is 512.
+Please make sure your request does not add more than that to the font.

 - - - -
 **What would you like added or changed about the font?‡** Make sure to include codepoints/character names, separated by commas, so I can find it easier.